timescale/docs/use-timescale/integrations/query-admin/qstudio.md

          your Service connection details.
 For more information about these settings, see [the connection section][connection-details].
 1. Click `Test` to check if the connection is successful.
-1. Click `Add` to add the database server.
+1. Click `Add` to add the connection.
     The server is listed in the `Server Tree` pane.

     <img class="maincontent__illustration"